isomerpages/pris-test/_learn-about-corrections/Community Corrections/Community Based Programmes.md

 Inmates will be transferred to [Selarang Park Community Supervision Centre (SPCSC)](http://www.onemap.gov.sg/main/v2/?lat=1.3708718379447&lng=103.978312286363) on the day of emplacement.
 They will undergo a briefing on the supervision conditions by their assigned RO.
 Arrangement for electronic tagging will also be done on emplacement day.

-If you wish to send in clothing, you may make an appointment by calling the visit booking hotline at 6546 7169/70/71/72.
+(To link and chekc on number) If you wish to send in clothing, you may make an appointment by calling the visit booking hotline at 6546 7169/70/71/72.
 Due to the ongoing Covid-19 situation, family members are advised not to receive the inmate from SPCSC.
 ![](/images/Rehabilitation/Emplacement%20Day.jpeg)